RETHINKING IDENTITY

 He is currently enrolled at Spéos, the International Photography School in Paris, where he is pursuing a course in photojournalism with the support of Polka magazine.

-"Mat den Hänn" is the product of a collaboration between artist and photographer Mike Zenari and the deuxième students at Lycée Aline Mayrisch Luxembourg taking the optional photography course (2021/22 school year), with support from their art teacher Séverine Bauer.
+Mat den Hänn is the result of a collaboration between artist and photographer Mike Zenari and students in "deuxième" at Lycée Aline Mayrisch Luxembourg taking the optional photography course (2021–2022 school year), with support from their art teacher Séverine Bauer.

-Together with Mike Zenari – originally from Dudelange and winner of the City of Dudelange's Cultural Prize for the Best Up-and-Coming Artist (Prix culturel de l'Espoir) in April 2022 – these photography students have created portraits of 16 different professions in the districts of Merl, Belair and Hollerich, including hairdressers, dentists, teachers, bartenders and pharmacists, all of which focus on a single part of the human body: the hands.
+Together with Mike Zenari – originally from Dudelange and winner of the City of Dudelange's Cultural Prize for the Best Up-and-Coming Artist (Prix culturel de l'Espoir) in April 2022 – these amateur photography students have created portraits of 16 different professions in the districts of Merl, Belair and Hollerich, including hairdressers, dentists, teachers, bartenders and pharmacists, all of which focus on a single part of the human body: the hands.
 The faces and expressions of the photographed subjects are all obscured, forcing visitors to the exhibition to focus on the hands in each picture.
-The aim of the images is to remind people how important our hands are to us and how they can be used to work, communicate, and apply considerable force or perform the most delicate of tasks.
+The aim of the images is to remind viewers how important our hands are to us and how they can be used to work, communicate, and apply considerable force or perform the most delicate of tasks.

 The exhibition is organised by the City of Luxembourg in collaboration with the SCRIPT and Lycée Aline Mayrisch Luxembourg.